Fantasy football free-agent forecast: Week 3

 Michael Pittman Jr., Indianapolis Colts

 The rookie suited up and saw six targets, hauling in four for 37 yards.
 Nothing exciting, but his feet are officially wet.
-The Colts lost last week’s standout receiver, Parris Campbell, to an apparent knee injury.
-He was carted off.
+The Colts lost last week’s standout receiver, Parris Campbell, to PCL/MCL knee injury.
+He was carted off and will miss at least three games after going on Injured Reserve.
 Keep tabs on Pittman, but he is worthy of a look in deeper PPR setups as bench material with bye weeks on the horizon.
 Gamers looking for a flier in Week 3 could take a shot on him vs. the New York Jets.

 Availability: 47%

-Note: UPDATE: Freeman agreed to join the Giants Tuesday and will be worked into the mix before eventually becoming the lead back.
-His upside is greater than Lewis’, but gamers should be more inclined to play Lewis in Week 3, due to Freeman needing time to get up to speed on the playbook.
-Freeman is the better add over the course of the season, although he’s still injury-prone and has drastically more worth in PPR than standard scoring.
-He’s still a proven veteran with something to prove.